cemeyer/avr-emu/README.md

 Most of the emulator lives in `main.c`; instruction implementations are in `instr.c`.
 Most of the GDB remote stub lives in `gdbstub.c`.
 There are instruction emulation unit tests in `check_instr.c`.

+If you submit a patch, please add new check tests to an appropriate `check_*.c` file and ensure existing tests pass (`make checkrun`).